18 cultural tourism destinations to visit in 2018

-A lot of fear-mongering stories surround South America so I think it’s time we look at some of the bright sides and inspirational tales, like the one of Pueblito Antiguo at Lake Tota.
+Many fear-mongering stories surround South America, so I think it’s time we look at some of the bright sides and inspirational tales, like the one of Pueblito Antiguo at Lake Tota.

 For the time being, it’s still a pretty low-key destination (the lack of tourist crowds also means a shortage of tourist facilities).

 Every year, two cities are selected to be the cultural capital of Europe.
 In last year’s post, I made sure to include Aarhus in Denmark and Pafos in Cyprus.
 Obviously, this year wouldn’t be any different.